 (Source: Safe Work Australia | Key Work Health and Safety Statistics)

 As we embark on National Safe Work Month, let us be committed to working towards safer and more compassionate workplaces.
-Remember, our collective commitment to workplace health and safety isn’t just a duty; it’s an investment in a brighter, more secure future for all.
+Workplace health and safety is an investment in a safer, more secure future for everyone.
 Act now to create secure, healthier, and inclusive workplaces, ensuring every worker’s physical and mental well-being.

 Safetrac offers comprehensive Work Health Safety courses that empower employees and leaders to proactively address and prioritises work health and safety.